Sylvain Maillard: Political positions

 In July 2019, Maillard voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

 On Maillard's initiative, a majority in the National Assembly agreed in December 2019 on a non-legally binding resolution modeled on the definition of antisemitism set by the International Holocaust Remembrance Alliance (IHRA).

 Controversy

-In 2021, Maillard filed a complaint for defamation against the newspaper Le Monde after it had linked him to a financial structure in the Seychelles as part of the in the Pandora Papers revelations.
+In 2021, Maillard filed a complaint for defamation against the newspaper Le Monde after it had linked him to a financial structure in the Seychelles as part of the Pandora Papers revelations.